James Webb Space Telescope: Mission goals

-These goals can be accomplished more effectively by observation in near-infrared light rather than light in the visible part of the spectrum.
+These goals can be achieved more effectively through near-infrared observation rather than in the visible spectrum.
 For this reason, Webb's instruments will not measure visible or ultraviolet light like the Hubble Telescope, but will have a much greater capacity to perform infrared astronomy.
 Webb will be sensitive to a range of wavelengths from 0.6 to 28 μm (corresponding respectively to orange light and deep infrared radiation at about 100 K).

-Webb may be used to gather information on the dimming light of star KIC 8462852, which was discovered in 2015, and has some abnormal light-curve properties.
+Webb may be used to gather information on the dimming of the star KIC 8462852, which was discovered in 2015 and shows some abnormal light-curve properties.

 Additionally, it will be able to tell if an exoplanet has methane in its atmosphere, allowing astronomers to determine whether or not the methane is a biosignature.

 Orbit design

 Webb is not exactly at the point, but circles around it in a halo orbit.

 Alternative Hubble Space Telescope views of the Carina Nebula, comparing ultraviolet and visible (top) and infrared (bottom) astronomy.
 Far more stars are visible in the latter.

 Webb orbits the Sun near the second Lagrange point of the Sun–Earth system, which is 1500000 km farther from the Sun than the Earth's orbit, and about four times farther than the Moon's orbit.
-Normally an object circling the Sun farther out than Earth would take longer than one year to complete its orbit.
-But near the point, the combined gravitational pull of the Earth and the Sun allow a spacecraft to orbit the Sun in the same time that it takes the Earth.
-Staying close to Earth allows data rates to be much faster for a given size of antenna.
+Usually, an object circling the Sun farther out than Earth would take longer than one year to complete its orbit.
+But near the point, the combined gravitational pull of the Earth and the Sun allows a spacecraft to orbit the Sun in the same time it takes the Earth to orbit the Sun.
+Staying close to Earth allows much higher data rates for a given antenna size.

 The telescope circles about the Sun–Earth point in a halo orbit, which is inclined with respect to the ecliptic, has a radius varying between about 250000 km and 832000 km, and takes about half a year to complete.
-Since is just an equilibrium point with no gravitational pull, a halo orbit is not an orbit in the usual sense: the spacecraft is actually in orbit around the Sun, and the halo orbit can be thought of as controlled drifting to remain in the vicinity of the point.
+Since is just an equilibrium point with no gravitational pull, a halo orbit is not an orbit in the usual sense: the spacecraft is actually in orbit around the Sun.
+The halo orbit can be thought of as controlled drifting to remain in the vicinity of the point.
 This requires some station-keeping: around 2.5 m/s per year from the total ∆v budget of 93 m/s.
 Two sets of thrusters constitute the observatory's propulsion system.
 Because the thrusters are located solely on the Sun-facing side of the observatory, all station-keeping operations are designed to slightly undershoot the required amount of thrust in order to avoid pushing Webb beyond the semi-stable point, a situation which would be unrecoverable.
 Randy Kimble, the Integration and Test Project Scientist for the JWST, compared the precise station-keeping of Webb to "Sisyphus [...] rolling this rock up the gentle slope near the top of the hill – we never want it to roll over the crest and get away from him".